Bruce Fessier

-Bruce Fessier is an American arts and entertainment journalist.
+Bruce Fessier is an American arts and entertainment journalist based in Rancho Mirage, California.

 Early life

 Fessier was born in Los Angeles and raised in Whittier, California.
 He attended Whittier High School, alma mater of the 37th U.S. President, Richard Nixon, and was taught piano by Nixon’s cousin, Margaret Smith.
 He earned a journalism B.A. from San Francisco State University in 1975, placing second for enterprise reporting from the Society of Professional Journalists, Western U.S., for a story on Nixon’s “Road to Watergate.”

 Career

 Fessier covered Southern California entertainment news for 44 years for two separately-owned "Desert" magazines, USA Today, Racquet Club Magazine, The Truth Seeker, Freedonia Gazette and more.
 He covered the 1978 California Jam II music festival in Ontario, Calif., and U.S. attempts to start a 1981 world expo in Ontario for The Herald-News of Fontana, Calif., 1977-78.
 He joined a Bloomington, Calif., Crime Prevention Commission after a riot in his neighborhood.
 His subsequent reporting of state Attorney General Evelle Younger’s pilot crime prevention program in an area identified by author Hunter Thompson as the home of the Hells Angels was called by local police, “an integral part of the successful effort to reduce crime within the greater Fontana area.”
 The United Way honored him for community service in January 1979.

 Fessier wrote a people and entertainment column, plus news and feature stories for The Desert Sun in Palm Springs from 1979- 2019.
 He left the paper after 40 years to pursue writing and speaking opportunities.
 His Desert Sun career was celebrated with a State of California Assembly resolution, a CV Music lifetime achievement in journalism award sponsored by the Coachella Valley Weekly newspaper, and an endowment in his name from the College of the Desert Foundation to pay for Desert Sun internships.
 He continues to raise funds for that cause.

 Fessier has covered every Coachella Valley Music and Arts Festival, Stagecoach country music festival and Palm Springs International Film Festival, plus the first US Festival in San Bernardino, Calif.
 His awards include Best News Reporting, AP, California-Arizona 2005 for his stories on Ronald Reagan’s death; Best Writing, California Newspaper Publisher Association 2018 for his story on the death of Sonny Bono; and Best Video, Gannett 2015 for his history of the Mafia in Palm Springs.
 He updated that story for a two-part Coachella Valley Weekly series in January 2023 titled “The Flip Side of Utopia,” including new perspectives on the forced removal of minority occupants from Palm Springs’ Section 14 and the Agua Caliente Band of Cahuilla Indians conservatorship program.
 He also was interviewed by director Tom Donahue that month about Chicago mobsters Johnny Roselli and Sam Giancana for a projected Paramount Plus docuseries, “Mafia Spies,” based on the 2019 book by Thomas Maier.